Latvian Riflemen: Red Latvian Riflemen

 Soviet-era monument for the Latvian Riflemen in Daugavpils.

-In May 1917, large parts of the Latvian regiments transferred their loyalty to the Bolsheviks.
-They became known as Red Latvian Riflemen (Latviešu sarkanie strēlnieki, красные латышские стрелки) and actively participated in the Russian Civil War.
-The Riflemen took an active part in the suppression of anti-Bolshevik uprisings in Moscow (Left SR uprising) and Yaroslavl (Yaroslavl Uprising) in 1918, and fought against the forces of the White Generals Denikin, Yudenich, and Wrangel.
-After victory in the Oryol-Kromy operation against Denikin in October 1919, a division of Latvian Riflemen received the highest military recognition of that time: the Honorable Red Flag of VTsIK.
-Jukums Vācietis, formerly a colonel in the Latvian Rifles became the first commander-in-chief of the Red Army.
+Following the February Revolution, the Latvian Riflemen regiments underwent a process of Bolshevization and from May 1917, large parts of the regiments began transferring their loyalty to the Bolsheviks.
+In Latvian and Soviet historiography they became known as Red Latvian Riflemen (Latviešu sarkanie strēlnieki, красные латышские стрелки) and actively participated in the Russian Civil War.
+The Soviet Latvian Riflemen Division under the command of Jukums Vācietis, a former Latvian Riflemen colonel, became the first regular division in the Red Army.
+The division took an active part in the suppression of anti-Bolshevik uprisings in Moscow (Left SR uprising) and Yaroslavl (Yaroslavl Uprising) in 1918, and fought against the Czechoslovak Legion and later against the forces of the White Generals Denikin, Yudenich, and Wrangel.
+Thanks to battlefield successes, in September 1918 Jukums Vācietis was appointed the first commander-in-chief of the Red Army.

-The Latvian Red Riflemen were instrumental in the attempt to establish Soviet rule in Latvia in 1919.
-They suffered great losses of personnel due to the decreasing popularity of Bolshevik ideas among the Latvian Riflemen and Latvians generally, and the majority were re-deployed to other fronts of the Russian Civil War.
-The remaining forces of the Red Army in Latvia were defeated by Baltic German volunteers under General von der Goltz and newly formed Latvian units initially under Colonel Kalpaks and later under Colonel Jānis Balodis, who were loyal to the Latvian Republic in western Latvia; by the Estonian Army including the North Latvian Brigade, and finally by a joint campaign of the Polish and new Latvian army in Latgale, south-eastern Latvia.
+During the Latvian War of Independence, the Soviet Latvian Riflemen Division was instrumental in the attempt to establish Soviet rule in Latvia as the Red Latvian Riflemen were initially welcomed as liberators from German occupation.
+On the basis of the Soviet Latvian Riflemen Division the Army of Soviet Latvia was created and by the end of January 1919 it liberated most of Latvia except for a small area around Liepāja.
+Despite the success, from spring 1919 onwards it began to suffer great losses of personnel due to increasingly unpopular Bolshevik policies among the Latvian Riflemen and Latvians generally, such as revolutionary tribunals and grain requisitioning.
+The Army of Soviet Latvia was ultimately defeated by the Baltic Landeswehr and German Freikorps under the joint command of General von der Goltz and newly formed Separate Latvian Brigade initially under Colonel Oskars Kalpaks and later under Colonel Jānis Balodis, who were loyal to the Latvian Republic in western Latvia; by the Estonian Army including the North Latvian Brigade, and finally by a joint campaign of the Polish and new Latvian army in Latgale, south-eastern Latvia.
+The remaining Red Latvian Riflemen were consolidated into the Latvian Riflemen Division and were re-deployed to other fronts of the Russian Civil War.